-So after you’ve generated some positive press and created something of a buzz around your product through a successful PR campaign, and you’ve got the perfect venture capital firms in your cross-hairs, you’ll need to approach them.
+So you’ve generated some positive press and created something of a buzz around your product through a successful PR campaign.
+You’ve got the perfect venture capital firms in your cross-hairs.
+This is when you need to approach them.

-Though most venture capitalists have a generic email listed on their website for business proposals, this might not actually be the best method.
-Most venture capital firms receive thousands of pitches every year, and so your great idea can become just another raindrop in the ocean.
+Though most venture capitalists have a generic email listed on their website for business proposals, this might not actually be the best avenue to use when you’re reading out.
+Most venture capital firms receive thousands of pitches every year, so your great idea can become just another raindrop in the ocean.

 So get creative and pay attention to various VCs and try to open those important channels of communication.
-These days, networking is key and so you should be creating industry links with as many people as you can – hopefully one of these can point you in the direction of a venture capital firm who helped them grow.
+These days, networking is key, so you should be creating industry links with as many people as you can – hopefully one of these contacts can point you in the direction of a venture capital firm that helped them grow.